Kolman-Freecss/DevOps-Jenkins-Shellscripting/README.md

 # Configuration

-In this project, a Jenkins docker image was built and pushed to Docker Hub to store a basic archetypal Jenkins config with Git and Pipeline plugins.
+In this project, a Jenkins docker image was built and pushed to Docker Hub to store a basic archetypal Jenkins config with Git, Docker and Pipeline plugins.

 You can pulled it from Docker Hub with: